Managing Calls through the Web Interface

 # Mixing settings

-When using the MCU function, you can adjust video stream mixing parameters "on the fly" during a video call.
-To do this, select Conference layout in one of the image output blocks.
-At the top of the block, a dropdown button MCU setup will appear, where you can:
+When using the MCU function, you can change video stream mixing parameters "on the fly" during a video call.
+To do this, in one of the image output blocks, select the Conference layout tab.
+At the top of the block, a button labeled MCU settings will appear, where you can:

 enable MCU usage;